Cgch18/Project-1-memory-game/README.md

 #### Stretch Goals
  - Ensure the game can be played seamlessly across various platforms, including mobile devices and web browsers.
  - Create a level-based system where players progress through increasingly difficult levels, each with a unique set of challenges.
+ - Difficulty Levels: Include different difficulty levels to cater to players of varying skill levels.
+Easy, medium, and hard modes can provide a more rewarding experience for players looking for a challenge.

 ---
 ### Road Blocks
 - Creating the second level with more tiles or squares
 - Making the UI
 - Making a custom background
+- Going through the Winning combinations and being able to make the win window pop up
+-

 ---
 ##### Tech stacks